 book is a triumph of imagination.
 Johnson has created such a convincing universe that it doesn’t really matter if he’s accurately captured every detail.
 It feels real, often terrifyingly so.”
 Although no one can really know the ins and outs of daily life in North Korea, Johnson certainly did the research to create as truthful of an account as possible.
 As you’ll see below, North Korea is nothing short of an obsession for Johnson.
 Read on for Johnson’s fascinating views on the subject, tangents and all.
 READ FULL STORY

-Melissa Marr, author of the Wicked Lovely series and Graveminder, has written Carnival of Souls, a novel set in the city of daimons, where rigid class lines separate the powerful from the power-hungry.
+Melissa Marr, author of the Wicked Lovely series and Graveminder, has written Untamed City: Carnival of Secrets, a novel set in the city of daimons, where rigid class lines separate the powerful from the power-hungry.
 And at the heart of The City is the Carnival of Souls, where both murder and pleasure are offered up for sale.
 Once in a generation, the carnival hosts a deadly competition that allows every daimon a chance to join the ruling elite.
 Without the competition, Aya and Kaleb would both face bleak futures.
 For each of them, fighting to the death is the only way to try to live.

 All Mallory knows of The City is that her father — and every other witch there — fled it for a life in exile in the human world.
 Instead of a typical teenage life full of friends and maybe even a little romance, Mallory scans quiet streets for threats, hides herself away, and trains to be lethal.
 She knows it’s only a matter of time until a daimon finds her and her father, so she readies herself for the inevitable.
 While Mallory possesses little knowledge of The City, every inhabitant of The City knows of her.
 There are plans for Mallory, and soon she, too, will be drawn into the Carnival of Souls.